 The Sight block kit is available here.

 Add diesel compression testing to your list of uses with the new glow plug adaptor kit.
-It contains 15 different glow plug adaptors and the adaptor that connects them to our standard universal compression hose.
+It contains 15 different glow plug adaptors and the adaptor that connects them to our standard compression hose (TA212 not supplied).
 This covers the majority of commonly used glow plug styles in modern diesel engines.

 The Glow plug adaptor kit is available here.

 This set contains 11 sets of 6 different sized universal breakout leads and a set of 6 back pinning probes.
 The individual breakout leads are designed with the ability to clip together into a single block for ease of handling.

 You can find more information and purchase the set here.